ScottLogic/blog/_posts/2025-10-09-introducing-the-latest-version-of-the-tech-carbon-standard-estimator.md

 ---

-## **Exportable Data in JSON or PDF formats**
+## **Exportable Data in JSON or PDF Formats**
-With the addition of kg C02e values, it made sense to make this data available to users beyond the UI of the application and hence we have implemented several export options.
-Users can export the data in [JSON]({{site.baseurl}}/kellis/assets/carbon-estimation.json) format (which will use the Tech Carbon Standard schema) and also have the additonal option to have their estimation input values represented if required.
-There is also a [PDF]({{site.baseurl}}/kellis/assets/report.pdf) option which will provide users with a snapshot of the tree graph and table - this will be useful for user that want to generate and file reports at regualr intervals to track any changes.

 ![export.png]({{site.baseurl}}/kellis/assets/export.png)

+With the addition of kg CO₂e values, it made sense to make this data available beyond the application’s UI.
+We’ve implemented several export options: users can export data in [JSON]({{site.baseurl}}/kellis/assets/carbon-estimation.json) format (which follows the Tech Carbon Standard schema) and optionally include their estimation input values if required.
+There is also a [PDF]({{site.baseurl}}/kellis/assets/report.pdf) option, which provides a snapshot of the tree graph and table — useful for users who want to generate and file reports at regular intervals to track changes.

 ---

 ## **Accessibility Updates**

-There were various aspects of the application that didn't adhere to WCAG 2.1 AA standards so the team spent time utlising [axe-core](https://github.com/dequelabs/axe-core) to find these issues and resolve them.
+Several areas of the application did not fully meet WCAG 2.1 AA standards, so the team used [axe-core](https://github.com/dequelabs/axe-core) to identify and resolve accessibility issues.

 ---

 ## **Improved Testing**

-The automation framework was migrated from Python to Typescript so that we could leverage all of the best features of Playwright.
-This included adding screenshot comparison testing (very helpful for testing the tree graph) and automated accessability testing.
+The automation framework has been migrated from Python to TypeScript to leverage all the best features of Playwright.
+This included adding screenshot comparison testing (particularly helpful for validating the tree graph) and automated accessibility testing.

-The new framework also uses a Page Object Model to make future test writing and maintainability quick and easy.
+The new framework also adopts a Page Object Model, making future test writing and maintenance quicker and easier.

 ---

-## **What's next?**
+## **What’s Next?**

-Hot on the heels of this v0.5.0 release, we are looking to have v0.6.0 available soon.
-This next version will add a feature that estimates carbon emissions for SaaS solutions - primarily Microsoft 365 and also improved documentation including a best practice guide that will provide tips for entering the estimation inputs.
-Beyond this, we are then looking to implement emissiosn estimates for both AI inference and model training...watch this space!
+Hot on the heels of this v0.5.0 release, we expect v0.6.0 to be available soon.
+This next version will include a feature that estimates carbon emissions for SaaS solutions — primarily Microsoft 365 — along with improved documentation, including a best practice guide that offers tips for entering estimation inputs.
+Beyond that, we plan to implement emission estimates for both AI inference and model training... watch this space!

 ---

-If you're interested in learning more about the Tech Carbon Standard Estimator, check out the project [here](https://github.com/ScottLogic/sl-tech-carbon-estimator)
+If you’re interested in learning more about the Tech Carbon Standard Estimator, check out the project [here](https://github.com/ScottLogic/sl-tech-carbon-estimator).